gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/publish-procedure.md

 * name the release like **GNU ARM Eclipse plug-ins v2.9.3-201508190739**
 * as description, copy the first paragraph from the Web release page
 * add a link to the Web page `[Continue reading »]()`
+* get URL from web and update the above link
 * attach binaries (drag and drop from the archives folder will do it)
-* mark it as a Pre-release
 * click the **Publish Release** button

 Note: at this moment the system should send a notification to all clients watching this project.

-## Update the Web

-* go to the post and update the link to the new Release
-* Jekyll build
-* Git push

-## Update the GitHub release

-* go back to the [GitHub Releases](https://github.com/gnuarmeclipse/plug-ins/releases) page and update the link to the blog post;
-* disable the pre-release flag.

 ## Publish on SourceForge